SpaceAIForum/spaceaiforum.github.io/index.md

 ## Committee
 Program chair Prof. Sylvester Kaczmarek
-PC 6–10 reviewers drawn from academia and industry
+Program committee invited from academia and industry

 ## Registration and acknowledgements
 Attendance is free for the first edition.